Jesus-Catzin/Design-Data-Intesive/README.md

 * Any vertex can have an edge connecting it with any other vertex.
 * Given any vertex, you can efficiently find both its incoming and its outgoing edges, and thus traverse the graph — follow a path through a chain of vertices —both forwards and backwards.
 * By using different labels for different kinds of relationship, you can store several different kinds of information in a single graph, while still maintaining a clean data model.

+14- What is Cypher Query Language?
+* It is a declarative query language for property graphs, created for the Neo4j graph database

+15- How is written RDF objects?
+* IN XML format